zgzxy001/STMT/README.md

 # STMT: A Spatial-Temporal Mesh Transformer for MoCap-Based Action Recognition
-This repository (work-in-progress) contains the code for the following CVPR'23 paper:
+This repository contains the code for the following CVPR'23 paper:

 **[STMT: A Spatial-Temporal Mesh Transformer for MoCap-Based Action Recognition](https://openaccess.thecvf.com/content/CVPR2023/papers/Zhu_STMT_A_Spatial-Temporal_Mesh_Transformer_for_MoCap-Based_Action_Recognition_CVPR_2023_paper.pdf)**